PJaybee-10/ip_managementsolution/README.md

 # IP ADDRESS MANAGEMENT SOLUTION

 # Note
-This project was based on the existing project I've developed before.
+This project was based on the requirements of my technical assesment.

 ### Prerequisites